-Where
+where

 a is the circumferential deformation when the circumferential loads are resisted by the steel shell only.

 ared is the reduced value of the circumferential deformation accounting for permanent support of the soil fill of the pile

-soil fill is a reduction factor.
-In absence of advanced analysis soil fill may be calculated using
+βsoil fill is a reduction factor.
+In absence of advanced analysis βsoil fill may be calculated using